 “I may want to make some adjustments with the guard details on those who are to serve me,” Gerald said

 Prince Michael Alan nearly spat, “The damn guard can all go to the devil.
 Dismiss them all.
 Hang them.
 They let the Crown Prince be blown up.
 They have done little good.
 Popinjays, every last one.”

 It had taken the death of Reginald for the Grand Prince to say that.
 “Then may I have a free hand in making some changes?”

 Michael Alan said quickly this time, “Yes, of course yes, but I should make friends of the Generals if I were you.
-I am too old to do much more than read the paper and sit on one of these chairs when there is a need for an audience.
+I am too old and sick to do much more than read the paper and sit on one of these chairs when there is a need for an audience.
 Now, I can’t even begin to think straight.
 I see Reginald’s face everywhere I look.
 Athelstan, I need a drink.
 Brandy.
 The good brandy.
 Thank you.”